close

 ```html

 The Juno Beach Center pays tribute to the 45,000 Canadians who lost their lives during the Second World War.
-The museum, which was established in 2003, has, for us, remained somewhat unchanged.
-We appreciated the last part of the visit with an immersive documentary of about ten minutes, very poignant, as well as the guided tour of the German bunkers.
+The museum, which was established in 2003, has, in our opinion, remained somewhat unchanged.
+We enjoyed the last part of the visit with an immersive documentary of about ten minutes, very moving, as well as the guided tour of the German bunkers.

 ```